Ultimate Madisonville Real Estate Investing Guide for 2026

 Buy and Hold

-The buy and hold strategy involves purchasing a property and holding it for a significant period of time.
-Throughout that time the property is used to create repeating cash flow which multiplies the owner’s revenue.
+The buy and hold plan requires buying real estate and keeping it for a significant period of time.
+Throughout that period the property is used to create mailbox income which grows the owner's profit.

 Factors to Consider